dobra101/mppcg/README.md

 ***Important***: Currently, the machine files have to be located in [src/main/resources/machines](src/main/resources/machines)

-The files will then be generated to `generator/build/generated/`
+The files will then be generated to `generator/build/generated/` After generation, the run config and required libraries of the *input language module* are also copied to `generator/build/generated`.

-After generation, the run config and required libraries of the *input language module* are also copied to `generator/build/generated`.
+*Note*: MPPCG does currently only support a subset of B. Unsupported nodes throw an exception in the adapter.

 ## Running Tests
 To run tests, the environment variable `jasper` need to be set.